LatticeQCD/SIMULATeQCD/docs_src/03_applications/multiLevel.md

 but performed within a sub lattice.
 For details see luscherweisz.h and luscherweisz.cpp.

 After the sub-lattice updates, the observables will be measured.
 Currently the calculations of energy-momentum tensor, polyakovloop and color-electric correlators have been implemented.
-For details, see `SubLatMeas.h` and `SubLatMeas.cpp`.
+For details, see `subLatMeas.h` and `subLatMeas.cpp`.

 To compile, one can `make` the executable `sublatticeUpdates`.
 You can then find it under `applications/sublatticeUpdates`.
 The example parameter file is found under `parameter/sublatticeUpdates.param` and looks like this: